Phipps Hornby: Napoleonic Wars

 In 1804 following the Peace of Amiens, Hornby joined Horatio Nelson's flagship HMS Victory in the Mediterranean briefly before being posted to HMS Excellent with the admiral's recommendation.
 Excellent was detached from Nelson's fleet soon afterwards and in 1805 and 1806 participated in numerous operations on the Italian coast, particularly at Gaeta.
 Excellent was also present at the capture of Capri.
 Hornby was granted his first independent command in 1806, the small armed vessel HMS Duchess of Bedfordshire and in her fought off two large Spanish privateers.
 In 1807 he was promoted to commander and took over the sloop HMS Minorca in which he fought numerous engagements with Spanish gunboats off Cadiz.

 In 1809, Minorca operated briefly with the squadron in the Adriatic Sea and the following year Hornby was promoted to post captain, becoming temporary commander of HMS Fame before moving to the small sixth rate HMS Volage to serve in the Adriatic squadron under William Hoste.
 Hornby was wounded in March 1811 during the Battle of Lissa, at which his ship fought a much larger French vessel and despite losing all but one gun, remained in combat throughout.
+For this action, he was much later awarded the Naval General Service Medal.
 Recovering from his injuries, Hornby took command of HMS Stag off the Cape of Good Hope the next year and later moved to HMS Spartan in the Mediterranean.
 While commander of Spartan, Hornby participated in the capture of Elba from the French, for which he was invested with the Austrian order of St Joseph of Würzburg.

 Later service

-In 1814, Hornby married Sophia Maria Burgoyne, daughter of General John Burgoyne.
-The couple had five daughters and three sons.
-The eldest son, John, died in service with the Royal Engineers in 1848 aged 27, while his younger sons Geoffrey Hornby and James John Hornby had lengthy and successful careers in the Royal Navy and education respectively.
-Hornby was appointed a Companion of the Order of the Bath on 4 June 1815 and the following year paid off Spartan and entered semi-retirement.
+Hornby was appointed a Companion of the Order of the Bath on 4 June 1815, as part of the first list of Companions appointed after the restructuring of the Order earlier that year, and the following year paid off Spartan and entered semi-retirement.
 During his retirement, Hornby dabbled in politics, a supporter of the Earls of Derby.

 In 1832, Hornby returned to service to promote his son's career through preferment, initially becoming superintendent of Plymouth Naval Hospital and in 1838 moving to become superintendent of the Woolwich Dockyard.
+He was appointed an extra naval aide-de-camp to His Majesty in 1836.
 In 1841 he became comptroller-general of the Coast Guard until 1846 when he was promoted to rear admiral.
 In order to further his son's career, Hornby then accepted the position of commander in chief of the Pacific Fleet, raising his flag in HMS Asia in 1847.
-In 1852 Hornby returned to Europe to serve as a Second Naval Lord under the Duke of Northumberland and remained in post until his final retirement in 1853, shortly after the fall of Lord Derby's government.
+He was promoted from rear-admiral of the blue to rear-admiral of the white in 1848, and then to rear-admiral of the red in 1851.
+In 1852 Hornby returned to Europe to serve as a Second Naval Lord under the Duke of Northumberland and was promoted to Knight Commander of the Order of the Bath (KCB).
+He remained in post until his final retirement in 1853, shortly after the fall of Lord Derby's government.